The mortgage industry in the US is very competitive, having about 12,000 companies offering home loans.

 - Free online loan calculator

 Best mortgage lenders for self employed

 Luxury Mortgage Corp is a residential mortgage banking firm.
 They provide residential mortgage products and they’ve been around since 1996.
-The company offers mortgage products such as FHA, Jumbo mortgages and Super-Jumbo mortgages.
-They also offer asset qualifier home loan, investment loan, condo loan, down payment assistance, bank statement qualifier and much more.
+The company offers mortgage products such as FHA, Jumbo mortgages, and Super-Jumbo mortgages.
+They also offer asset qualifier home loans, investment loans, condo loans, down payment assistance, bank statement qualifiers, and much more.

 - Nation-wide lender

 - Robust online knowledgebase

 - Multiple HECM products